lionelmace/iks-lab/book/appendix-terraform.md

     cd cloud/terraform
     ```

-1. Terraform must initialize the provider before it can be used.
+1. Terraform must fetch the IBM Cloud provider plug-in for Terraform from the Terraform Registry.

     ```sh
     terraform init